Google Groups FAQ

 For Google groups, “managers” will have the ability to do everything the Email List Manager “owners” could do, so you won’t ever need to be an “owner” of a Google group.

-I tried adding members to my Google group and received an error that an “email address is the primary, secondary, or alternate address of an existing member.”
+I tried to add a member to my Google group and received an error that an “account is disabled or blocked from Google Groups.”
 What should I do?

 Email List Manager FAQ

 The OS and hardware required to host Sympa is nearing end-of-life.
 OIT has made the decision not to invest in a new on-premises environment to continue hosting Sympa, and instead, migrate this service to our existing Google Workspace Groups service.

 Why was Google chosen as the replacement for Sympa when CU Boulder is moving away from Google for email and storage?